RiverRains/FMMcheck/USER_GUIDE.md

 ## What It Does

 FMM automatically monitors football matches across selected competitions and checks whether key pre-game, live, and post-game data sources are properly set up.
-It runs every 30 minutes, generates an Excel report, and uploads it to a shared Google Drive folder.
+It runs every 30 minutes (perfectly), but could go up to 100 minutes, due to server heavy workload, generates an Excel report, and uploads it to a shared Google Drive folder.
 If new issues are found, a Slack notification is sent to `#notifications-fmm`.

 ---